jpsca/properform/docs/docs/index.md

-# Proper Form Documentation

-Proper Form is a python library for modern form input handling and validation.

-It tries very hard not to be terrible like all the others:
+# HyperForm Intro

+HyperForm is a library to make far easier to create beautiful, semantically rich, syntactically awesome, readily stylable and wonderfully accessible HTML forms in your Python web application.

 <blockquote style="max-width:480px; margin:0 auto;">
 <p>The main problem I used to have with it was the markup.
 <br>I wanted Bootstrap <em>classes</em>.
 <br>I wanted <em>complex layouts</em> like multiple columns.</p>
 <footer>— <cite>Random Redditor</cite></footer>
 </blockquote>

-## How Proper Form is different
+## How HyperForm is different

 - Your form can have nested subforms, to create or update several objects, in the same page, at once.
 No need for modals or separated pages.